-Participation, in the context of governance, is defined as "the possibility of concerned parties to generate legitimate demands, and take part in the decision-making process".66 Participation can be exercised through groups or associations, but all groups affected by a measure should be able to participate so that their needs and interests can be considered.
+Participation, in the context of governance, is defined as "the possibility of concerned parties to generate legitimate demands, and take part in the decision-making process".
+66 Participation can be exercised through groups or associations, but all groups affected by a measure should be able to participate so that their needs and interests can be considered.
 Participation is distinct from the principle of inclusiveness: participation means that a fair possibility to participate is available; inclusiveness requires this possibility to be accessible to all members of the group.

-65 Original quote: Se miten oikeuksien hallinnon rakenne syntyy olisi hyvä kuvata joillekin. (...)
-Kaikilla ei ole sitä tekijänoikeustaustaa ja siksi olisi hyvä avata niitä mekanismeja joilla oikeudet syntyy ja miten niitä hallinnoidaan.

-66 Kautio, T. & Lefever, N. (2018).
-Assessing Governance in the Context of Copyright Systems - Second Edition.
+- Original quote: Se miten oikeuksien hallinnon rakenne syntyy olisi hyvä kuvata joillekin. (...)
+Kaikilla ei ole sitä tekijänoikeustaustaa ja siksi olisi hyvä avata niitä mekanismeja joilla oikeudet syntyy ja miten niitä hallinnoidaan. - 66 Kautio, T. & Lefever, N. (2018).
+Assessing Governance in the Context of Copyright Systems Second Edition.
 Cupore webpublications 45.
+P. 1.

-P. 1. of the CMO representing them.
+Participation in the context of collective rights management takes the form of the rightholders' possibility to take part in the decision-making of the CMO representing them.
 It is particularly important in situations where CMOs have a de facto monopoly in a certain category of rights over a certain geographical location.
 Participation of rightholders in the CMO's management is a way to ensure that the CMO behaves in the best interests of its clients.
 The European Directive on collective management explicitly states that "collective management organisations should act in the best collective interests of the rightholders they represent.
-It is therefore important to provide for systems that enable the members of a collective management organisation to exercise their membership rights by participating in the organisation's decision-making process."67
+It is therefore important to provide for systems that enable the members of a collective management organisation to exercise their membership rights by participating in the organisation's decision-making process."
+67